SalmanSaputra17/subscription-tracker-api/README.md

 **Set Up Environment Variables**

-Create a new file named `.env.local` in the root of your project and add the following content:
+Create a new file named `.env.<development|production>.local`  in the root of your project and add the following
+content:

 ```env
 # PORT